the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Simulator.rst

 |

-Via this column, you have access to all the simulator components configurable
+In this column you can change all the configurable parameters of a simulation:
-settings:

   - Long Range Connectivity
   - Long Range Coupling Function